-By 2020, construction and occupancy of HACSB's first two permanent supportive housing developments for the chronically homeless, Golden Apartments in San Bernardino and Desert Haven Apartments in Victorville, are slated to be completed.
-The 21 two-story, two-bedroom apartments at Golden Apartments will be converted into 37 one-bedroom flats for the chronically homeless.
-Similarly, the 61 rooms at Desert Haven will be converted to 24 one-bedroom apartments and seven studio units for the chronically homeless.
-Both developments will utilize the Housing First approach to help residents become self-sufficient, (HACSB 2018 & 2019 Annual Report).
+By the end of 2018, HACSB received permit approvals for the conversion of the Golden Apartments and Desert Haven properties in San Bernardino.
+The 21 two-story, two-bedroom apartments at Golden Apartments in San Bernardino will be converted into 37 one-bedroom flats for the chronically homeless.
+Similarly, the 61 rooms at Desert Haven in Victorville will be converted to 24 one-bedroom apartments and seven studio units for the chronically homeless.
+Both developments will utilize the Housing First approach to help residents become self-sufficient, (HACSB 2018 Annual Report).